-''' >>>The TODO list now looks like this: add the block devices support :) don't know how to make it yet; make /proc/devices show relevant info depending on who is reading it. currently even if major 1 is disabled for task, it will be listed in this file; make it possible to enable/disable not just individual major:minor pair, but something more flexible, e.g. major: for all minors for given major or major:m1-m2 for minor range, etc; add the ability to restrict the read/write permissions for a container. currently one may just control the visible-invisible state for a device in a container, but maybe just readable or iust writable would be better. >>>> >>>This patch is minimally tested, because I just want to know your >>>opinion on whether it worths developing the container in such a way or not. >>> >>>Hmm, >>> >>>I was thinking we would use LSM for this.
-Mostly it should suffice >>>to set up a reasonable /dev for the container to start with, and >>>hook security mknod() to prevent it creating devices not on it's >> >>Are you talking about disabling of mknod() for some files?
-No, please >>no!
-This will break many... no - MANY tools inside such a container. > What's going to break if I don't allow mknod /dev/hda1?
-Is this during standard /sbin/init for a container?
+- >>> reading it. currently even if major 1 is disabled for task, >>> it will be listed in this file: - >>> make it possible to enable/disable not just individual major:minor - >>> pair, but something more flexible, e.g. major: for all minors - >>> for given major or major:m1-m2 for minor range, etc; - >>> add the ability to restrict the read/write permissions for a - >>> container. currently one may just control the visible-invisible - >>> state for a device in a container, but maybe just readable or - >>>> just writable would be better.

+This patch is minimally tested, because I just want to know your >>>> opinion on whether it worths developing the container in such a way or not. >>> Hmm,

+- >>> I was thinking we would use LSM for this.
+Mostly it should suffice - >>> to set up a reasonable /dev for the container to start with, and - >>> hook security_mknod() to prevent it creating devices not on it's - >> Are you talking about disabling of mknod() for some files?
+No, please - >> no!
+This will break many... no MANY tools inside such a container.

+- > What's going to break if I don't allow mknod /dev/hda1?
+Is this during - > standard /sbin/init for a container?
 And what does 'break' mean?
-If you're not allowed to use the device, why should we pretend that you can create it?
+If - > you're not allowed to use the device, why should we pretend that you - > can create it?
 Isn't that more devious?

+Standard linux kernel allows you to create any devices you wish, so container must operate the same way.

+Besides, what to do if you have enables some device to it, then the container user creates it and after this you disable it again.
+In this case user will still be able to open the device and work with it:( With my approach we will return -EPERM during this open:)

+Or some better example - container owner mounts some external ext3 partitions with plenty of deices on it.
+No way to disable their usage unless you control their open().

-A straight -EPERM on mknod just feels more warm+fuzzy to me.
-But if things really are going to break to where you can't run a standard distro in a container, then I guess we should go with your approach. '''
+- > A straight -EPERM on mknod just feels more warm+fuzzy to me.
+But if - > things really are going to break to where you can't run a standard - > distro in a container, then I guess we should go with your approach.

-at least:

-Thanks
+If udef fails to create a statically requested device it may break.
+With broken udev no containers will work (using some latest distros).

+Moreover - if you later grant access to this device udev won't try to re-create it again unless specially asked.

+-serge

+Thanks, Pavel